Saturday, July 22, 2023

 Three of the books that Olavo wrote were considered a “trilogy” by the author, and they are his most famous books in Brazil besides the Minimum.
 I have translated all three.

-1. New Age and Cultural Revolution is about the New Age movement, which Olavo saw as represented by Fritjof Capra, and Antonio Gramsci’s ideas about “cultural revolution”.
+1. New Age and Cultural Revolution is about the New Age movement, which Olavo saw as represented by Fritjof Capra, and also about Antonio Gramsci’s ideas about “cultural revolution”.
 Olavo opposed both, and saw them as opposite extremes to be avoided.

 2. The Garden of Afflictions, subtitled “From Epicurus to the Resurrection of Caesar: An Essay on Materialism and Civil Religion”, is Olavo’s most ambitious and comprehensive written work.
 The title is a riff on the “Garden of Delights” of Epicurus, in which Olavo could only see afflictions.
 A documentary on Olavo’s life was named after this book, although the content is not related.